ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/querying/how-to-use-intersect.java.markdown

-# Session : Querying : How to use intersect?
+# Session: Querying: How to use intersect?

 To return only documents that match **all** provided sub-queries we have introduced `intersect` extension that enables us to do server-side intersection queries.